lukejacksonn/hyperapp-wiki/API.md

 The model is a primitive type, array or object that represents the entire state of your application.

-This means there is a single source of truth shared across all the components in your application.

 ```jsx
 const model = {
   title: "Hi."